different-name/nix-files/readme.md

     - seperate optional and global modules
 - document structure on readme
 - replace hardcoded username
+- write a module that takes a display scale, applys it for non wayland apps & disables xwayland scaling

 #### issues
 - terminal icons missing